AmberWilkie/portfolio/src/articles/misc/interview-mistakes.md

 keep track of questions they want to ask, and even appear to be someone who cares about the answer, without writing things down?
 Only one of the half-dozen people we spoke to for this role even *brought* a notepad.
 I know not everyone is a note-taker, but I also know that the best developers *are*.
+- **Major gaps in career history**.
+There is 100% nothing wrong with raising a child, pursuing a degree, taking a year to travel, or going through a period of illness that prevents you from working.
+The problem is when I look at your CV and the last time you seem to have been employed was in 2017 and you leave nothing by way of explanation.
+This leads me to believe that either a) you were too lazy to update your CV or b) you haven't been able to find work in that time.
+I don't know why these people have left off an explanation, but I think having one would be *much better* than a big old ?.

 # Resumes / CVs
 I saw lots of CVs during this process - many more than candidates we eventually interviewed.
 Here are some major problems